iliakan/javascript-book/en/01-basics/04-mastering-data-types/01-string.md

 ## Methods and properties

-There are many properties in javascript strings.
+There are many properties in JavaScript strings.
 Let's discuss the most important ones first.

 ### Length